-7.1 Importance of Carbon Dioxide Removal
+7.1 Importance of carbon dioxide removal

-Perhaps the most basic and important factor in maintaining air separation plant safety with respect to hydrocarbons is the operation of the pre-purifying system.
-Whether the plant uses an FEP or REVEXs/regenerators, ensuring that the system is properly tuned is essential in keeping carbon dioxide from entering the plant where, because of its low solubility, it can plug reboiler passages and cause localized dead end or dry boiling.
+One of the most basic and important factor in maintaining air separation plant safety with respect to hydrocarbons is the operation of the pre-purifying system.
+Whether the plant uses an FEP or REVEXs/regenerators, ensuring that the system is operated to prevent carbon dioxide from entering the plant where, because of its low solubility, it can plug reboiler passages and cause localized dead end or dry boiling.

-Preventing carbon dioxide breakthroughs in plants with FEP systems also is critical in controlling hydrocarbon levels in the reboiler.
+Preventing carbon dioxide breakthroughs in plants with FEP systems is also critical in controlling hydrocarbon levels in the reboiler.
 Some air contaminants, notably propane, ethylene, and nitrous oxide, are partially adsorbed on molecular sieve but become displaced by carbon dioxide adsorption.
 When carbon dioxide is allowed to breakthrough at the product end of the bed, these partially adsorbed components are desorbed and pass into the cryogenic section of the plant.

 For these reasons, a breakthrough of carbon dioxide above the detectable limit at the end of the adsorption cycle should not be allowed in plants which use an FEP system.
-If breakthroughs are noticed, refer immediately to the operations manual for instructions on how to tune the sequencer or adsorber parameters in order to eliminate the breakthroughs, i.e., reactivation temperature, flow, times, etc.
+If breakthroughs occurs refer immediately to the operating instructions to tune the sequencer or adsorber parameters and/or the process conditions in order to eliminate the breakthroughs.
+If required, further investigation including ambient air analysis and process equipment performance troubleshooting should be carried out.

-It is recommended that the carbon dioxide concentration be monitored at the outlet of the adsorption vessel.
-There should be a high carbon dioxide alarm set at a level of 1 ppm/v.
-This indicates breakthrough of carbon dioxide and also some previously adsorbed hydrocarbons.
-The operator should switch to the other adsorber bed if available (i.e., adequately regenerated), maximize the liquid purge rate and, where possible, monitor sump concentrations of hydrocarbons, nitrous oxide, and carbon dioxide to assure that they do not exceed the values given in Tables 5 and 6.
-Where there is no sump analysis, shutdown is recommended if the adsorber cannot be switched within 30 minutes or if the carbon dioxide concentration reaches 10 ppm/v.
+The carbon dioxide concentration shall be monitored at the outlet of the adsorption vessel in the ASU for oxygen production (this analyzer can be used for analysis of the reboiler sump).
+There shall be a high carbon dioxide alarm, typically set at 1 ppm/v.
+This indicates breakthrough of carbon dioxide and also some previously adsorbed hydrocarbons and other contaminants.
+The operator should switch to the other adsorber bed if available (i.e., adequately regenerated), maximize the liquid purge rate and, where possible, monitor sump concentrations of hydrocarbons, nitrous oxide, and carbon dioxide to assure that they do not exceed the values given in Appendices 5 and 6.

+Where there is no sump analysis, the plant shall be shutdown if the adsorber cannot be switched within 30 minutes or if the carbon dioxide concentration reaches 10 ppm/v.